timo-laasonen/spring-boot-file-uploader/README.md

     # To start dev server locally
     $ ./mvnw spring-boot:run -Dspring-boot.run.profiles=dev

-    # one can also start application from OmasuuntimaApplication.java by using IDE
+    # one can also start application from FileUploaderApplication.java by using IDE
     # If running from IDE remember to add active profile

     # To run test